 Illegal parking can be dangerous to pedestrians, cyclists and other road users and causes frustration, inconvenience and irritation.

 A no tolerance approach is taken on all parking offences within the Shire of East Pilbara.
 It is the motorist's responsibility to check the relevant parking signs prior to leaving their vehicle.
 Vehicle parking is governed by the Local Laws monitored by the Shire's Ranger Services.
-On the Spot fines apply for breaches of these laws.
-To help you understand the parking regulations please see the below information.

 To park on a street verge or nature strip, permission from the owner or occupier of the property immediately adjacent (behind the verge) must be given.
 Signage may be installed to restrict or prohibit verge parking and must be adhered to regardless of whether permission by the owner or occupier has been given.
 These signs apply to all drivers including those of the residence.